More Than 100 Years of God First—Azusa Pacific’s History

-After Haggard’s death, Paul E. Sago, Ph.D., became president, serving until 1989.
-Among his many accomplishments, Sago encouraged the development and growth of off-site educational regional centers throughout Southern California, and presided over the addition of master’s degree programs and the development of schools within the university.
+After Haggard’s death, Paul E. Sago, PhD, became president, serving until 1989.
+Among his many accomplishments, Sago encouraged the development and growth of off-site educational regional campuses throughout Southern California, and presided over the addition of master’s degree programs and the development of schools within the university.

 A Leader in Christian Higher Education

-Today, APU offers 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, six regional centers, and online.
-The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges in 2013, and holds 14 other specialized accreditations.
+Today, APU offers 70 bachelor’s degrees, 44 master’s degrees, 25 certificates, 8 credentials, and 9 doctoral programs at the university’s main campus in Azusa, seven regional locations, and online.
+The university holds accreditation from the WASC Senior College and University Commission as well as 14 other specialized accreditations.

 The university’s award-winning intercollegiate athletics program consists of 18 teams.
 Before becoming a member of the National Collegiate Athletic Association (NCAA) Division II in fall 2012, Cougar Athletics won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards.
 APU also belongs to the Pacific West Conference in all sports except for women’s water polo, which belongs to the Golden Coast Conference (GCC); women’s swimming and diving, which belongs to the Pacific Collegiate Swim and Dive Conference (PCSC); and women’s acrobatics and tumbling, which belongs to the National Collegiate Acrobatics & Tumbling Association (NCATA).

 Through all this, Azusa Pacific continues advancing its core mission, preparing and graduating students who go on to make a difference in the lives of others.
 Learn more by watching the stories of alumni like these as they carry on that tradition while inspiring future generations.

 |George A. McLaughlin